isomerpages/moe-corporationpri/_cca/Visual & Performing Arts/Chinese Dance.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>"Chinese Dance is interesting and fun because we can learn and explore
+<p>“Chinese Dance is interesting and fun because we can learn and explore
 the Chinese dance culture.
-We learned that good things take time.
-We learn to be patient because we need to use ample time to loosen our muscles to become flexible and practice our dance steps consistently.
+We have learned that good things take time.
+We learn to be patient because we need to use ample time to loosen our muscles to become flexible and practise our dance steps consistently.
 I like the team spirit in our dance CCA, we always work together and try our best to synchronize our dance steps.
-We learned to work together as a team to give a good performance.”</p>
+We have learned to work together as a team to give a good performance.”</p>
 <p></p>
 <p>Tzivya Chan Yee Rou from Endurance 1 (2024)</p>
 <p></p>
-<p>“Chinese Dance is a good CCA because we learned that we can deliver a
+<p>“Chinese Dance is a good CCA because we have learned that we can deliver
-good dance performance when we work together.
-Personally, I also learned to be more responsible by practising dance moves consistently during my own free time.”</p>
+a good dance performance when we work together.
+Personally, I have also learned to be more responsible by practising dance moves consistently during my own free time.”</p>
 <p></p>
 <p>Wong Jun Kee from Endurance 1 (2024)</p>
 </td>